labbott/website/_posts/0045-qemusecureboot.markdown

 I make no guarantees about it actually being secure or signed correctly but it's a starting point for experiments.

-The QEMU firmware is now available in regular Fedora repos but the full secure boot firmware isn't from what I can tell.
-You need to install the nightly firmware.

-	$ sudo dnf install dnf-plugins-core
-	$ sudo dnf config-manager --add-repo http://www.kraxel.org/repos/firmware.repo
+The secure boot firmware is available as part of the standard Fedora package.

-	$ sudo dnf install edk2.git-ovmf-x64
+	$ sudo dnf install edk2-ovmf

 You need to tell QEMU to pick up the firmware and emulate a file for storing EFI variables.
-The firmware used here is going to be `OVMF_CODE-need-smm`.
+The firmware used here is going to be `OVMF_CODE.secboot.fd`.

-	$ cp /usr/share/edk2.git/ovmf-x86/OVMF_VARS-need-smm.fd my_vars.fd
+	$ cp /usr/share/edk2/ovmf/OVMF_VARS.fd my_vars.fd

 This creates a copy of the base variables file for modification and use.
 The options you need to append to QEMU are (with some comments in #)

 	# required machine type
 	-machine q35,smm=on,accel=kvm
-	# S3 state must be disabled.
-QEMU hangs silently without this
+	# Due to the way some of the models work in edk2, we need to disable
+	# s3 resume.
+Without this option, qemu will appear to silently hang
+	# althouh it emits an error message on the ovmf_log
 	-global ICH9-LPC.disable_s3=1
 	# Secure!
 	-global driver=cfi.pflash01,property=secure,value=on
 	# Point to the firmware
-	-drive if=pflash,format=raw,unit=0,file=/usr/share/edk2.git/ovmf-x64/OVMF_CODE-need-smm.fd,readonly=on
+	-drive if=pflash,format=raw,unit=0,file=/usr/share/edk2/ovmf/OVMF_CODE.secboot.fd,readonly=on
 	# Point to your copy of the variables
-	- drive if=pflash,format=raw,file=/home/labbott/Downloads/virt-efivars-HEAD-c520b89/example-varstore-edited
+	- drive if=pflash,format=raw,file=/home/labbott/my\_vars.fd

 I added these to the [existing command](http://www.labbott.name/blog/2016/04/22/quick-kernel-hacking-with-qemu-+-buildroot/) I had for QEMU.
 I bumped the memory on the KVM command line to 500 as well (`-m 500`).
 If all goes well, you should be able to boot a kernel and have it detect EFI (`dmesg | grep EFI`) with this setup.

-Enabling secure boot gets a bit more interesting.
-The [suggested](https://fedoraproject.org/wiki/Using_UEFI_with_QEMU?rd=Testing_secureboot_with_KVM) way to enable secure boot involves downloading into a guest and running from the EFI shell.
-This doesn't work with this setup because a) there is no persistent guest state and b) the OVMF framework doesn't include a UEFI shell by default.
-Fortunately, we can fix this by faking an hard drive and putting a shell and the EFI application on it to run.

-	# dd if=/dev/zero of=my_image.img bs=1M count=10
-	# mkfs.fat my_image.img
-	# mount -o loop my_image.img /mnt/loop_area
-	# mkdir -p /mnt/loop_area/EFI/BOOT/
-	# cp /usr/share/edk2.git/ovmf-x64/Shell.efi /mnt/loop_area/EFI/BOOT/bootx64.efi
-	# wget http://fedorapeople.org/~crobinso/secureboot/LockDown_ms.efi -O /mnt/loop_area/
-	# umount /mnt/loop_area
+To actually enable secure boot, we need to run an EFI program to load a set of certificates.
+The default Fedora build provides a nice .iso with the UEFI shell and EFI application built in, `/usr/share/edk2/ovmf/UefiShell.iso`.

-Add `-hda my_image.img` to your QEMU command and remove the `-kernel` and `-initrd` options.
+Add `-hda /usr/share/edk2/ovmf/UefiShell.iso` to your QEMU command and remove the `-kernel` and `-initrd` options.
 If all goes well, you should be dropped into the UEFI shell.
 You can now run the command to add keys

 	Shell> FS0:
-	FS0:\> LockDown_ms.efi
+	FS0:\> EnrollDefaultKeys.efi

 Your vars file should now be all set up for secure boot.
-If you boot with a `-kernel` and `-initrd` option, you should be able to boot a signed kernel and have it detect secure boot (`dmesg | grep Secure`).
+If you boot with a `-kernel` and `-initrd` option, you should be able to boot a kernel and have it detect secure boot (`dmesg | grep Secure`).

 Booting your own kernels isn't too difficult.
 If you take a [tree](https://git.kernel.org/cgit/linux/kernel/git/jwboyer/fedora.git/)